Alaska Nanooks men's ice hockey: CCHA / WCHA (1994–2021)

 Later in the year, administrative officials at Alaska discovered that the school had failed to properly monitor the academic eligibility of several players from multiple sports dating back to 2007.
-The violations were immediately brought to the attention of the NCAA and an investigation began to determine the size and scope of the failure.
-In 2014 the NCAA concluded their findings and determined that UAF was 'lacking in institutional control' and had failed to update an 'inadequate compliance system' despite warnings to that effect.
-The majority of the violations were from players either not declaring a major, not accruing enough credits towards their declared major(s) or junior college transfers failing to meet academic eligibility standards.
-The school admitted guilt and was required to pay a fine, suspend several scholarships and forfeit all wins and ties in games where ineligible players participated.
-As a result, the ice hockey program now has no wins from 2007–08 through the 2011–12 season and was forced to vacate their lone NCAA tournament appearance in 2010.
-Alaska was also ruled ineligible for participation during the 2015 postseason.
+The violations were immediately brought to the attention of the NCAA, which began an investigation to determine the size and scope of the failure.
+In 2014 the NCAA concluded that UAF was lacking in institutional control and had failed to update their inadequate compliance system despite having been warned about it.
+The majority of the violations involved players who had not declared a major, or had not accrued enough credits towards their declared major(s), or who had been allowed to transfer in from a junior college when they did not meet academic eligibility standards.
+The school admitted guilt and was required to pay a fine, suspend several scholarships and forfeit all wins and ties in games where ineligible players had participated.
+As a result, the ice hockey program has no wins from 2007–08 through the 2011–12 season and no record of an NCAA tournament appearance in 2010.
+Alaska was also ruled ineligible for the 2015 postseason.

-The second decade of the 20th century continued to be unkind to the Nanooks; despite finishing with winning records during several seasons, Alaska lost every single playoff round they participated in from 2011 through 2020.
+The second decade of the 21st century was not very successful for the Nanooks either; despite finishing with winning records in several seasons, Alaska lost every single playoff round they participated in from 2011 through 2020.
 In 2019, seven teams from the WCHA announced that they would be leaving the conference to form a more geographically-cohesive conference.
 With Alaska being approximately 3,000 miles away from the nearest opponent (excluding Anchorage) the Nanooks were in jeopardy of returning to independent status.
-Then, as if to add insult to injury, Alaska was forced to cancel its entire 2020-21 season due to the COVID-19 pandemic.
-All of this was also happening under a cloud of financial hardship caused by state budget crunch.
+Soon after that, Alaska was forced to cancel its entire 2020-21 season due to the COVID-19 pandemic.
+All of this was also happening under a cloud of financial hardship caused by a state budget crunch.
 The funding for the program became so tenuous that a proposal was circulated to merge the Nanooks with the Seawolves in order to save money.
-The plan never came to pass but constraints eventually led to the temporary suspension of Alaska Anchorage's program.
+That plan never came to pass, but budget constraints did eventually lead to a temporary suspension of Alaska Anchorage's hockey program.